Loading figure…

 Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.

-Why: Cosponsoring a resolution disapproving a rule on firearms license requirements directly supports the stated position of opposing gun regulation.
+Why: Cosponsoring a resolution to disapprove a rule that likely imposes stricter firearms license requirements directly aligns with the stated opposition to gun control measures.

 View source →May 15, 2024 · Congress.gov